-Regarding the second issue, it can be seen that when distances are imposed to remain unchanged within each firm (SC measures 2, 4, 6 and 8), the degree of economies of spatial scope decreases around 9.8% for Air Canada, around 7.4% for Nordair, and around 11.5% for Quebecair.
+Regarding the second issue, it can be seen that when distances are imposed to remain unchanged within each firm (SC measures 2, 4, 6, and 8), the degree of economies of spatial scope decreases by around 9.8 per cent for Air Canada, around 7.4 per cent for Nordair, and around 11.5 per cent for Quebecair.
 This shows that conclusions remain basically unaffected.
 This is reassuring because, in the absence of detailed information, our econometric regressions for the average distance were somewhat unreliable.
-We know now that the potential impacts of this are small13.
-Finally, it can also be seen that the influence of input price differences is practically immaterial.
-The degree of economies of scope of Air Canada decreases by at most 1.8% when its input prices are replaced by the average, while SC increases by 1% for Quebecair and 0.3% for Nordair.
+We know now that the potential impacts of this are small.13 Finally, it can also be seen that the influence of input price differences is practically immaterial.
+The degree of economies of scope of Air Canada decreases by at most 1.8 per cent when its input prices are replaced by the average, while SC increases by 1 per cent for Quebecair and 0.3 per cent for Nordair.

 In order to examine yet another angle of spatial scope, we have calculated SC using the proposed methodology increasing PS by one up to 100.
 We have done this considering constant average distances and identical input prices, to isolate better the effect of the network size in SC (that is, as in SC_6).
-The values obtained for each firm size are represented in Figure 2.
-Recall that the values represented in this figure have been obtained imposing that, for every service, average OD flows are constant as the number of points served increases.
+The values obtained for each firm size are represented

-In this case, output levels of Nordair are increased 1.66 times and Quebecair's 2.66 times.
-For variable distances and different input prices, SC is 0.02779 for Air Canada, 0.07638 for Nordair and 0.05302 for Quebecair.
+12In this case, output levels of Nordair are increased 1.66 times and Quebecair's 2.66 times.
+For variable distances and different input prices, SC is 0.02779 for Air Canada, 0.07638 for Nordair, and 0.05302 for Quebecair.

-Moreover, our elasticities are larger than the elasticity suggested by Oum and Zhang (1997), which was calculated with detailed data (see table 4).
-Our two analyses, then, can be considered as enclosing one done with that elasticity.
+13Moreover, our elasticities are larger than the elasticity suggested by Oum and Zhang (1997), which was calculated with detailed data (see Table 4).
+Our two analyses, then, can be considered as enclosing one carried out with that elasticity.